chatasweetie/twilio-flask-server/README.md

 **How it works**

 The flask server listens to request that are funneled through a secure tunnel - [ngrok](https://ngrok.com/).
-It sends responses to depended on what texted.
+It sends responses to depended on what was texted.

 Step-by-step guide on how the set up the server, ngrok and connect it to Twilio by [chatasweetie](https://chatasweetie.com/) on the post coming soon:[Twilio - Sending Text Message Demo](http://chatasweetie.com/)